With the beach, harbour, cafes and beachside playgrounds, Manly is the ideal location for a family day out in Sydney.

 After perusing the wares, we’re thirsty and sit down for a drink at Manly Wharf Bar.

 It’s crowded with people but there’s lots of families here so we feel right at home.With a kids menu and harbour views, it’s a perfect spot to hang out with your children.

 Although it’s tempting to stay for another Corona or two, we manage to extricate ourselves and go for a swim.

 With a choice of a few harbour and ocean beaches in Manly, it’s a tough decision.
-The harbour beach Manly Cove is near to the Aquarium and features a safe and netted swimming area which is great for families.
+The harbour beach Manly Cove is near to the former Aquarium and features a safe and netted swimming area which is great for families.
 But we decide instead to visit Shelly Beach, a pretty little ocean beach near Fairy Bower.
 It’s a 1km scenic walk from Manly Beach around to Fairy Bower.
 We dawdle along the path pausing to look back towards Manly Beach and take time out to check out each of the nine stainless steel sculptures placed on the rocks.

 We’re tempted by the rock pool along the way but decide to proceed with the original plan of swimming at Shelly Beach.